-Managed by the School of Human Nutrition of McGill University, the Food and Nutrition Laboratories opened in 2010.
-High-performance industry-standard equipment makes it the ideal facility for advanced food service training, nutrition research, and development and evaluation of novel food products.
-The facility is wheelchair accessible.
+The Nutrition and Food Laboratory, managed by the School of Human Nutrition of McGill University, is an accessible facility located at McGill's Macdonald Campus.
+The space features high-performance industry-standard equipment that makes it an the ideal facility for advanced food service training, nutrition research, and the development and evaluation of novel food products.

 Composed of the Mary Catherine Freeman Quantity Food Production Laboratory and the Frederick N. Southam Food Preparation Laboratory, this HACCP-compliant training and research facility, infused with natural light, is one of the most spacious of its kind in the greater Montreal Area.
 In one continuous space, there is opportunity for interaction between the two facilities.